-03 Mar Conflict in the landscape: The battle of Otterburn
+03 Mar Conflict in a landscape: The Battle of Otterburn

-The battle of Otterburn was fought on the 19th August 1388 between the young Harry ‘Hotspur’ Percy and the Earl of Douglas.
+The Battle of Otterburn was fought in August 1388 between the young Harry ‘Hotspur’ Percy and the Earl of Douglas.
 Today the site of the battlefield is marked by Percy’s Cross.
 It is designated by Historic England as a Registered Battlefield.
-For further details of the battle of Otterburn can be found on this link to the Battlefields Trust.
-The battle of Otterburn
+Further details on the battle can be found on this link to the Battlefields Trust website: The Battle of Otterburn

 Following completion of the research and investigations at Otterburn battlefield site, we will work in partnership with the Battlefields Trust and Otterburn Parish Council to develop high quality interpretation at the Percy Cross picnic site.
 This will include improvements to the current parking and picnic tables, an interpretative walkway up to a battlefield viewing area to tell the story of the battle using lines from the ballad of the ‘Battle of Otterburn’, and a reflective space around the Percy Cross, with seating.
 We hope to also develop a walk around the area with a linked app for mobile phones, using existing public rights of way.